 The longship was the culmination of centuries of seafaring innovation that is thought to have started as early as the third century B.C.
-A chance find on the island of Als, in Denmark, called the Hjortspring Boat (after the bog in which it was found) has helped to inform the beginnings of the longship’s evolution.
-Dating to 400-300 B.C., the Hjortspring Boat was long and thin and resembles the later Scandinavian ships in shape.
+A chance find on the island of Als, in Denmark, called the Hjortspring Boat (after the bog in which it was found) has helped to inform us on the beginnings of the longship’s evolution.
+Dating to 400-300 B.C., the Hjortspring Boat was long and thin and resembled the later Scandinavian ships in shape.
 It does not appear to have ever had a sail, and based on associated petroglyphs, archeologists believe the vessel was propelled by paddles.

 The Nydam Ship and Roman Influence (300-400 A.D.)

 I argue sails were developed early on, but not by Scandinavians.
 At the outset of the Migration Period, the Romans who withdrew from the British Isles settled in the Roman province of Armorica, and there they built what historian Jean-Christophe Cassard coined as the First Atlantic Wall.
-The coast of France was plagued by raids from a vicious seafaring people called the Franks, and they sailed fast ships propelled by sails.
-If we stick to the stricter definition of the word, these were perhaps the first Vikings.
+The coast of France was plagued by raids from a seafaring people called the Franks, and they sailed fast ships propelled by sails.
+If we stick to the stricter definition of the word, these were perhaps the first “Vikings.”